Skip to content

 Protein used to be the thing you were supposed to get enough of.

-Now it is also a signal.
+Now it's also a signal.

 It shows up on packaging in large type.
 It shows up in podcasts about longevity.
 It shows up in the way people describe a meal they feel good about, as if the grams themselves confer seriousness.
-I notice this because I have spent years trying to read nutrition claims carefully, and protein is one of the few areas where the underlying science often deserves more attention than the public gives it, not less.
+I notice this because I've spent years trying to read nutrition claims carefully, and protein is one of the few areas where the underlying science often deserves more attention than the public gives it, not less.

 That combination is strange.

 Most nutrition panics are built on weak evidence.
 Protein is different.
-Adequate intake really does matter for satiety, lean mass, recovery, and healthy aging, especially as people get older or train harder or eat diets that are easy to under-fuel.1 Protein costs more energy to digest than carbohydrate or fat.2 Those are modest facts, but they are real.
+Adequate intake really does matter for satiety, lean mass, recovery, and healthy aging, especially as people get older or train harder or eat diets that are easy to under-fuel.1 Protein costs more energy to digest than carbohydrate or fat.2 Those are modest facts, but they're real.

-Elizabeth Dunn’s New York Times reporting on the premium protein bar market was what finally made me sit down and write.3 I was not especially interested in whether one company had built a better bar.
+Elizabeth Dunn’s New York Times reporting on the premium protein bar market was what finally made me sit down and write.3 I wasn't especially interested in whether one company had built a better bar.
 I was interested in what it meant that an entire category had begun speaking the language of longevity, metabolism, and optimization.

 The piece is partly a business story.
 Founders, investors, shelf space, price points, the race to build the next dominant bar.
 David is in there, along with a whole category of products that look less like snacks and more like small statements about how seriously you take your body.